Call for Papers

 Special issue in SLAS Discovery – completed manuscripts accepted until December 31, 2024.

 All interested researchers are invited to submit your manuscript at https://www.editorialmanager.com/slasdisc/default2.aspx.
 The Journal’s submission system is open for receiving submissions to our Special Issue.
-To ensure that all manuscripts are correctly identified for inclusion into the special issue, it is important to select “VSI: biomolecular condensates drug discovery” when you reach the “Article Type” step in the submission process.
+To ensure that all manuscripts are correctly identified for inclusion in the special issue, it is important to select “VSI: biomolecular condensates drug discovery” when you reach the “Article Type” step in the submission process.

 Special issue in SLAS Discovery – completed manuscripts accepted until December 31, 2024.